Author:

 • analyse the (new) functions that societies attribute to cultural heritage in an era where the future seems increasingly threatening.

 Cultural heritage is a category that shapes contemporary societies at large and marks ongoing turning points – it thus represents an interdisciplinary research topic.
-Cultural heritage is a designation used in cultural policy, conventionally believed to benefit cultural diversity, minorities, and indigenous peoples – and thus sustainable development.
-Little attention has been paid to how heritage regimes can have an effect that is limiting and hampering.
+Cultural heritage is a designation used in cultural policy conventionally believed to benefit cultural diversity, minorities, and Indigenous peoples, thus, sustainable development.
+Little attention has been paid to how heritage regimes can have a limiting and hampering effect.

 The seminar includes lectures, discussions, and a practical workshop.